bkimminich/it-security-lecture/slides/02-01-owasp.md

 * Hold a minimum of 4 chapter meetings or events each year
 * Give official meeting notice through the wiki, chapter mailing list, and OWASP Calendar
 * Abide by OWASP principles and the code of ethics
-* Protect the privacy of the chapterâ€™s local contacts
+* Protect the privacy of the chapter's local contacts
 * Maintain vendor neutrality (act independently)
 * Spend any chapter funds in accordance with the OWASP goals, code of ethics, and principles